 The bags are filled with sterilized and hydrated millet.
 The bags themselves have a self-healing injection port meant to work in tandem with a spore or culture syringe.
 Spore syringes can be purchased online from sites like Sporeworks * Be aware that although hallucinogenic mushroom spores are legal in most jurisdictions in the United States for microscopy use (studying them under a microscope) the millisecond they form hyphae and become mushroom spawn or mycelium or are used with intent to cultivate mushrooms they become illegal.
 Hallucinogenic mushroom spores themselves are illegal in the state of California.
 Be aware of the legality in your place or residence!

 Edible mushroom cultures in liquid form used to grow oyster mushrooms, nameko, or wine caps can be bought from a wide variety of sites.
 North Spore doesn't currently produce them, though we do sell colonized grain spawn of those fully legal and edible species!
-You can also purchase filter patch bags without an injection port to be used with edible mushroom culture plates, but you'll need access to a sterile space or flow hood for inoculation.

 To use the injection port grain bags simply inject 2.5ml of spore syringe through the port in a sterile (or at the very least impeccably clean) location.
 Make sure to sterilize your hands, the syringe needle, injection port bag, and inoculation surface with rubbing alcohol.
 Wear latex gloves.
 Make sure to inspect the bag for any micro tears or contaminations.
 Any tear in the bag will compromise its sterility.
 If you've ordered your sterilized grain bag online, it is best practice to wait one or two weeks before injecting it to make sure that it wasn't damaged in transit.
 If it contaminates (usually green mold will start growing in damaged bags) discard the bag and contact North Spore for a replacement.
 Allow your bag to colonize in a cool location out of direct sunlight.
 Temperature for incubation shouldn't exceed 75 degrees F or dip below 55 degrees.
 After a couple weeks or so you should start to see mycelium growing on the grain.